mkirby/Algo-Study/4-problem-solving-approach/notes.md

 - a process or set of steps to accomplish a certain task

-Almost everything that is done if programming involves some kind of algorithm
+Almost everything that is done in programming involves some kind of algorithm

 ### How to Improve